 Paint stick can lid

-Step 1: Purchase a kit from any craft store specifically designed to power big hands.
+You are looking for a kit specifically designed to power big hands.

-Remove torque, insert a AA battery and attach to center of bicycle wheel using wire or adhesive tape.
+Remove torque, insert a AA battery and attach it to the center of the bicycle wheel using wire or adhesive tape.

 The hole should be large enough to fit over the center mechanism of the torque.